gyulanemeth/bluefox.email/email-sending-concepts/deliverability.md

 Delivery means an email was accepted by the receiving server without generating a bounce, while deliverability specifically refers to inbox placement rather than spam folder placement.
 An email can have perfect delivery (no bounces) but poor deliverability (most messages going to spam).

-### How can I tell if my emails are going to spam?

-Use seed-based deliverability testing services, analyze engagement metrics for unexpected drops, and implement Gmail's Postmaster Tools.
-Sudden decreases in open rates for specific domains often indicate spam folder placement.

 ### Do email authentication protocols guarantee inbox placement?

 No, authentication is necessary but not sufficient for good deliverability.
 While SPF, DKIM, and DMARC verify message legitimacy, inbox placement also depends on sender reputation, content quality, and recipient engagement.